lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 management training matters but is that training in coaching (google 8 rules) or training in project initiation and selection or training in political alignment

+i hvave sympathy woth the control freaks because there is no standrdisatikn - no process (military word??) there is need for soijg things this way my way - commot formats and so on

+management is basically xonsrant on job training of others
+- linting humans